yrstrulyjayanth/cats_vs_dogs/README.md

 - The [Kaggle Cats vs Dogs Dataset](https://www.kaggle.com/c/dogs-vs-cats) for the data used in this project.
 - [TensorFlow](https://www.tensorflow.org/) or [PyTorch](https://pytorch.org/) for the deep learning framework.

-## Contact

-For any questions or comments, please open an issue on GitHub or contact me at [your-email@example.com](mailto:your-email@example.com).

----

-Feel free to adjust the sections or add any additional information relevant to your project.